IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Integration Tests
 -----------------

-Unit tests are fantastic for low level testing of logic but aren't especially real-world-applicable because they do not exercise the Dataverse software as it runs in production with a database and other runtime dependencies.
+Unit tests are fantastic for low level testing of logic but aren't especially real-world-applicable because they do not exercise the Dataverse Software as it runs in production with a database and other runtime dependencies.
 We test in-depth by also writing integration tests to exercise a running system.

 Unfortunately, the term "integration tests" can mean different things to different people.
 For our purposes, an integration test can have two flavors: